-Compliance Officers have over the last year, investigated 22 incidents of dog attacks.
+Compliance Officers have over the last year, investigated several incidents of dog attacks.
 As a result of these investigations, some fines have been forthcoming and restrictions placed on the subject dogs.
 Incidents were logged with the Office of Local Government into the Companion Animals Register as each incident occurred.
-A total of 20 incidents were recorded for 2020/2021 reporting year.
+A total of 19 incidents were recorded for the 2022/2023 reporting year.